 - IMG Worlds of Adventure is the only entirely indoor theme park in Dubai.

-- Dubai Parks and Resorts is another favourite family offering, including Legoland Dubai and Motiongate, but as it’s partly outdoors, it may not suit everyone.
+- Dubai Parks and Resorts is another favourite family offering, including Legoland Dubai, Motiongate, and the newly opened Real Madrid World (in place of Bollywood).
+As it’s partly outdoors, it may not suit everyone, though you can also retreat inside to the expansive indoor play space, Neon Galaxy.

-There’s a good detailed review here what you should expect at Dubai Parks and Resorts in the summer so you are fully prepared for just how hot it can be.
+There’s a good detailed review here what you should expect at Dubai Parks and Resorts in the summer so you are fully prepared for just how hot it can be and what remains open.

-The main outdoor attractions that are still in full operation over the hottest summer months are the water parks.
+The water parks in Dubai are the main outdoor attractions that remain in full operation during Dubai’s hottest summer months.

 Dubai Waterparks